hlpub/acuity-assesment/README.md

 the Author usually use in real world scenarios like proper config in fe, the use of react query, caching policies, unit testing, cors policies, auth, etc.

-I had no time to work on the Azure deploy.
+The FE is React/Typescript based.
+It was built with CRA, although the author is aware that there are better tools for bundling like Vite or NextJs.
+MaterialUI was used for some UI components.

-The FE stole almost all my time.
-I wrote a react app with typescript But I created a handy docker compose instead to probe knowledge in containerized apps.
+I created a handy docker compose instead to probe knowledge in containerized apps.

 Also added a basic test using Xunit, AutoFixture, Fluent Assertions and Mock Also added all CRUD methods in BaseRepository class

+To showcase knowledge on event driven design I added a RabbitMQ instance, and a MassTransit consumer with a sample message being sent on every book search for (any) further processing.

 ## Authors